conan-io/docs/tutorial/creating_packages.rst

 * Add requirements to your Conan packages inside the ``requirements()`` method.

-* Use the ``generate()`` method to prepare the build of the package and customize the toolchain to build the package.
+* Use the ``generate()`` method to prepare the package build, and customize the toolchain.

-* Mark certain configurations as not supported for your packages usingthe ``validate()`` method.
+* Mark some configurations as not supported for your packages using the ``validate()`` method.

 * Use the ``build()`` method to customize the build process and launch the tests for the library you are packaging.

 * Select which files will be included in the Conan package using the ``package()`` method.

-* Define the information of the package in the ``package_info()`` method so that consumers of this package can use it.
+* Define the package information in the ``package_info()`` method so that consumers of this package can use it.

-After this walkthrough around the most important Conan recipe methods, we will explain some peculiarities of different types of Conan packages like for example header-only libraries, packages for pre-build binaries, packaging tools for building other packages or packaging your own applications.
+After this walkthrough around some Conan recipe methods, we will explain some peculiarities of different types of Conan packages like, for example, header-only libraries, packages for pre-built binaries, packaging tools for building other packages or packaging your own applications.

 .. toctree::